valdivj/Gstreamer_KinectV2/README.md

 27. $cd

-28.The following 2 commands will give you file ipermission to copy opencv2 from the opencv4 file.
+28.The following 2 commands will give you file permission to copy opencv2 from the opencv4 file.

    $sudo chmod -R a+rwx /usr/local/include